elegendre3/underload/README.md

 ### TODO
+ENG:
+- Enrich Results class with title, url/link, description, author fields and use it

+FUNC
 - filter search results somehow (on language to start with)

 - figure out what to do with the search (how do you combine multiple topics)

+- combine US and FR headlines
+-- page w.
+2 columns?

+UI
+- Navigation buttons/tabs in every page + index (miniatures?)
 - make UI prettier
 -- css style for headers (color, font)
 -- miniature images for articles?
 -- article titles too long (wrap around)

-- combine US and FR headlines
--- page w.
-2 columns?

--- Add keywords to filter (and chose what source it applies to)

 ### Author